hunterdyar/daily-golf-project/README.md

 ## System Notes
 ### Golf Ball Movement
 'Stroke' is a [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) that describes a single hit on the golf ball.
 It's used to store previous hits and edited at runtime.
-(Caddy scriptable object).CurrentStroke is what the trajectory prediction system is using to figure out what force might get added, for example.
+(Caddy scriptable object).
+CurrentStroke is what the trajectory prediction system is using to figure out what force might get added, for example.

 ## Scriptale Object Organization
 "Active" scriptable objects (ActiveGolfConfiguration, InputReader) are objects used for storing references and accessing objects in the scene, instead of singletons, managers, or other such patterns to solve this problem.
 There is probably just one of these.